Bryan Reynolds Player Props: Pirates vs. Angels

 Bryan Reynolds At The Plate

-- In 9.8% of his games this season, he has hit a long ball, and 2.5% of his trips to the plate.
+- He has hit a long ball in 9.6% of his games this season, and 2.5% of his trips to the plate.

-- In 37.8% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (8.5%).
+- In 37.3% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (8.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.